TheShadow29/subreddit-classification-dataset/README.md

 - [x] Get familiar with the full sub-reddit dataset.
 Can filter out nsfw.
 - [x] Create a Hierarchical Graph.
 Should cluster some sub-reddits together.
 Possible workflow: 1) Take max possible words of each subreddit, pass through word embedder (possibly sub-word level embedder).
 Append the descriptions (for future use).
 Cluster graph using similarity metric (simple thresholding on metric would be a good first step).
 - [x] Create a small sample dataset.
 Start with coarse.
 Then FineGrained.
 Titles/Posts segregated.
-- [ ] Create a larger dataset.
+- [x] Create a larger dataset.
-- [ ] Clean the dataset
+- [x] Clean the dataset
+- [x] Propose good baseline models like tf-idf
-- [ ] Propose good baseline models.
-AWD-LSTM pre-trained on wiki text should be a good start point.
+- [ ] AWD-LSTM pre-trained on wiki text should be a good start point.
+- [ ] Can do BERT as well if time permits
 - [ ] Test baseline models on larger dataset.

 ### Not To Do but good possible extensions: